War of the Worlds (2019 TV series)

 War of the Worlds is a science fiction television series produced by Fox Networks Group and StudioCanal-backed Urban Myth Films.
-The series is created and written by Howard Overman and directed by Gilles Coulier and Richard Clark.
+The series was created and written by Howard Overman and directed by Gilles Coulier and Richard Clark.
 The series is an adaptation of The War of the Worlds, an 1898 novel by H. G. Wells about Earth coming to terms in the wake of a sudden Martian invasion.
 It is the third television adaptation of the novel.
-It stars Daisy Edgar-Jones and Gabriel Byrne, along with an ensemble supporting cast, including a number of co-stars who change over time.
+It stars Gabriel Byrne, Léa Drucker and Daisy Edgar-Jones, along with an ensemble supporting cast.

 The first season consists of eight episodes and premiered in France in October 2019.
 An eight-episode second season premiered in France in May 2021.
-War of the Worlds was renewed for a third eight-episode season in July 2021, which aired in September 2022.
+War of the Worlds was renewed for a final eight-episode season in July 2021, which aired in September 2022.

 Premise

 The series takes place in contemporary Britain and France, but it serves as a re-imagining of the classic H. G. Wells novel.

 In this new take on War of the Worlds, when astronomers detect a transmission from another star, it is definitive proof of intelligent extra-terrestrial life.
 Earth's population waits for further contact with bated breath, but does not have to wait long.
 Within days, mankind is all but wiped out, with just pockets of humanity left in an eerily deserted world.
 As alien ships appear in the sky, the survivors ask a burning question — who are these attackers and why are they hell-bent on our destruction?